thinkshout/thinkshout/blog/_posts/2015-11-02-the-evolution-of-a-logo.md

 I was met with encouragement, and was asked to build a presentation and pitch why I thought the logo should be updated.
 The key word is, of course: *why*.
 When we take risks, it helps to support that decision with understanding as to why the risk is worth taking - for both you, or your client’s sake.

-When a lot of designers begin a brand refresh, they look towards the future for inspiration instead of the past.
-I, however, believe the past holds many answers, too.
+When a lot of designers begin a brand refresh, they look towards the future for inspiration.
+I believe the past holds many answers, too.
 In this case, it reveals the heart of the company – and, of course, its brand equity.

 So I began with the logo that was designed in 2012.